Trilactan, eye drops 0.005% 2.5ml 3 pcs.

 Contraindications

-High sensitivity to latanoprost or other components of the drug.
-Age under 1 year (efficacy and safety have not been established).
+Hypersensitivity to latanoprost or other components of the drug.
+Age up to 1 year (efficacy and safety have not been established).

-Aphakia pseudoaphakia with rupture of the posterior lens capsule; patients with risk factors for macular edema (cases of macular edema including cystoid edema have been described with treatment with latanoprost); inflammatory neovascular glaucoma (due to lack of sufficient experience with the drug); bronchial asthma; history of herpetic keratitis.
+Aphakia pseudophakia with rupture of the posterior capsule of the lens; patients with risk factors for macular edema (cases of development of macular edema, including cystoid, have been described during treatment with latanoprost); inflammatory neovascular glaucoma (due to lack of sufficient experience in using the drug); bronchial asthma; history of herpetic keratitis.

-The drug should be avoided in patients with an active form of herpetic keratitis and recurrent herpetic keratitis especially associated with taking prostaglandin F2α analogues.
-The drug should be used with caution in patients with risk factors for iritis/veitis.
-There are limited data on the use of the drug in patients scheduled for surgical intervention for cataract.
-In this connection the drug should be used with caution in this group of patients.
+The use of the drug should be avoided in patients with active herpetic keratitis and recurrent herpetic keratitis, especially associated with the use of prostaglandin F2α analogues.
+The drug should be used with caution in patients with risk factors for developing iritis/uveitis.
+There is limited data on the use of the drug in patients undergoing cataract surgery.
+In this regard, the drug should be used with caution in this group of patients.

 Frequency unknown: herpetic keratitis.

-Very common: iris hyperpigmentation conjunctival hyperemia Eye irritation of mild to moderate degree (burning sensation of sand in the eyes itching tingling and feeling of foreign body) changes in eyelashes (increased thickness of the number and pigmentation).
+Very common: hyperpigmentation of the iris, hyperemia of the conjunctiva, mild to moderate eye irritation (burning sensation, feeling of sand in the eyes, itching, tingling and foreign body sensation) changes in eyelashes (increase in length, thickness, number and pigmentation).

-Often: transient pitting erosions of the epithelium (mostly asymptomatic) blepharitis pain in the eye.
+Common: transient punctate erosions of the epithelium (mostly asymptomatic) blepharitis pain in the eye.

-Infrequent: swelling of the eyelids dryness of the mucous membrane of the eye keratitis blurred vision conjunctivitis.
+Uncommon: swelling of the eyelids, dry mucous membrane of the eye, keratitis, blurred vision, conjunctivitis.

-Rarely: iritis/veitis (mainly in predisposed patients) macular edema eyelid edema corneal erosion corneal periorbital edema darkening of eyelid skin reactions changes in the direction of eyelash growth thickening darkening and lengthening of eyelashes distichiasis photophobia.
+Rarely: iritis/uveitis (mainly in predisposed patients) macular edema eyelid edema corneal edema corneal erosion periorbital edema darkening of the eyelid skin reactions of the eyelid skin changes in the direction of eyelash growth thickening darkening and lengthening of eyelashes distichiasis photophobia.

-Very rare: changes in the periorbital area and in the area of the eyelashes resulting in deepening of the sulcus of the upper eyelid.
+Very rare: changes in the periorbital area and in the eyelash area leading to a deepening of the furrow of the upper eyelid.

-Rarely: bronchospasm (including exacerbation in patients with a history of bronchial asthma) dyspnea.
+Rarely: bronchospasm (including exacerbation of the disease in patients with a history of bronchial asthma), shortness of breath.

 Rarely: skin itching.

-Very rare: darkening of the eyelid skin and local skin reactions on the eyelids.
+Very rare: darkening of the skin of the eyelids and local skin reactions on the eyelids.

 General disorders and local reactions